nomnom-insights/nomnom.bunnicula/README.md

 - Consuming channel is not used for publishing
 - Consumers don't have an unlimited prefetch value (default value is set to 10)
 - An ACK is invoked on the same channel on which the delivery was received
+- All messages are persistent, all queues are durable

 #### Automatic recovery